spacecloud-io/space-cloud/README.md

 However, it's important to note that **the client does not send database (SQL) queries** to Space Cloud.
 Instead it sends an object describing the query to be executed.
 This object is first **validated** by Space Cloud (using security rules).
 Once the client is authorized to make the request, **a database query is dynamically generated and executed**.
 The results are send directly to the concerned client.

 We understand that not every app can be built using only CRUD operations.
 Sometimes it's necessary to write business logic.
-For such cases, Space Cloud offers you APIs to write `functions` (which run as microservices alongside Space Cloud).
+For such cases, Space Cloud offers you APIs to write `functions` (which runs as microservices alongside Space Cloud).
 These `functions` can be invoked from the frontend or by other `function`.
 In this scenario, Space Cloud acts merely as an api gateway between your `functions` and the client.

 <div style="text-align: center">
 <img src="https://spaceuptech.com/icons/space-cloud-detailed.png"  style="max-width: 80%" alt="Detailed Space Cloud architecture" />